Skip to main content

 Brazil's Tax Reform is the single most consequential fiscal event for software importers since ISS was created in 1965.
 It is not a threat.
 It is a restructuring opportunity.
 The dominant market reading is wrong: the reform does not make imports more expensive.
 It reduces the effective burden for 4 out of 5 companies.

 This article delivers the full map.
-From the current 47.8% burden to the 12-month CFO playbook.
+From the current burden (35% to 48%) to the 12-month CFO playbook.

-The Current Chaos: Five Taxes, Three Governments, Zero Credit for 80% of Companies
+The Current Chaos: Up to Five Taxes, Three Governments, Zero Credit for 80% of Companies

 The current tax model for software imports is a patchwork built over four decades.
-Five taxes.
+Up to five taxes, depending on the nature of the contract.
+Most common scenario: 4 taxes.
 Three levels of government: federal, state, and municipal.
 No coordination between them.

 Every international software contract carries:

 PIS/COFINS (9.25%).
-Levied with double gross-up (IRRF composes CIDE's base, which composes PIS/COFINS' base).
+IRRF composes the PIS/COFINS base (via gross-up).
+PIS/COFINS also incorporates itself (double gross-up).
+Applies to all software imported from abroad.
 Credit exists, but only for Lucro Real companies.
 One in five Brazilian companies operates under this regime.
 The other four pay the full 9.25% with no right to credit.
-Under the reform, this changes: credit becomes available to all regimes, regardless of profit taxation method.
+Under the reform, this changes: credit becomes available to companies in the IBS/CBS regular regime (Lucro Real and Lucro Presumido), significantly expanding coverage compared to the current regime, where only Lucro Real can credit.

 ISS (2.9%).
 The most dysfunctional tax in the system.
 Each municipality sets its own rate, which ranges from 2% to 5%.
 Each municipality has its own interpretation of what constitutes taxable software.
 There are 5,570 different municipal regimes.
 A company in São Paulo pays 2.9%.
 A competitor 30 kilometers away in Barueri pays 2%.
 The 0.9 percentage point difference on annual software contracts that routinely reach millions is not marginal.
 It is involuntary tax arbitrage, determined by the company's headquarters ZIP code.
 The municipality where the service is consumed may challenge jurisdiction and fine the company for unpaid ISS.
 The cost of an assessment is the tax amount, a penalty of up to 150%, and legal fees.